matthewdrees/matthewdrees.github.io/_drafts/2020-12-07-psp-a-self-improvement-process-for-software-engineers.md

 How to make a software schedule.
 Distinguish "project time" (i.e. task hours) from "calendar time" (weeks, months).
 It's common to only average 12-15 task hours per week with meetings, vacations, etc. 20 task hours in a week is very productive.
 Track "Earned Value", the "Planned Value" of a task (task hours divided by total hours), when each task is complete.
 The author shows the plan for creating this book, which took ~400 task hours to complete the first draft.
 (Nice job eating the dog food!)
 Calculate 70% prediction interval for estimating.
 Strive for task lengths for updates 2-4 times per week.
 Alert management to changes.
 The Earned Value score for planning/designing/reviewing will hopefully give motivation to actually do them :-).

 ### 8. Software Quality
 Great chapter!
 It starts with a challenge to the software industry... software developed with Capability Maturity Model level 1 (the most prevalent) result in about 7.5 defects/KLOC (p 133).
-We should demand this be an order of magnitude lower.
+We should demand this be orders of magnitude lower.

 It's cheaper to find defects earlier in the process (we knew that, but worth mentioning again).